Pirate-Weather/pirateweather/docs/API.md

 #### Ratelimit-Reset
 The time in seconds until your rate limit resets.

+#### X-Forecast-API-Calls
+The number of API calls your key has done for the month.

 #### X-Node-Id
 Shows which node processed your API call.

+#### X-Response-Time
+The time taken to process the request in milliseconds.

 ### Error Codes